holandes22/rafee/DESIGN.md

 By default there is no security (no TLS, no credentials verification) as this is an internal project to use in the team, so it is trust based.
 User is identified by token to allow plugin auth backends if needed (oauth for example).

-Admin login does require a password.
+Admin login will require a password.

 Frontend